RIKEN-RCCS/lens3/doc/design.md

       --Configuration file: `--configfile /path/to/mux.conf` (mandatory)
       --Trace ID (for debugging): `--traceid id` (optional) --No use of masquerade: `--useTrueAccount` (optional)
-        --Registered in Storage Zone Table (main) when starting MinIO Use the access key
+        --Registered in Storage Pool Table (main) when starting MinIO Use the access key
         --Usually, masquerade.
     --exit status: